esotericfoundation/license/README.md

 > The license(s) used in all of our projects.

 This branch contains our public license, which is designed to give everyone certain rights to use and expand on our projects with some restrictions.

+## Information

+Our public license is a modified version of the CC BY-NC-SA 4.0 license.
+You can see all changes [here](https://github.com/EsotericFoundation/license/compare/0.0.1...public).